jpratt2/CucumberTemplateJava/README.md

 The automatic wait occurs only for By selectors and CSS selectors, but not for jQuery selectors.

-To got an element that isn't first, it is possible to put a By locator or a cssSelectos within single quotes and follow ot by a number to obtain the element with that INDEX value.
+To got an element that isn't first, it is possible to put a By locator or a cssSelector within single quotes and follow ot by a number to obtain the element with that INDEX value.

     And I click 'By.tagname("button")'3
     And I click '.button'1